mia-cx/docs/content/Projects/canvas/index.md

 ### Identity

 Another core value of canvas is that artists get to present their content the way they want to.
 Profile pictures and banners, while included, are not the whole picture.
 We want you to be able to design the look of your entire page.
 Change every color in your theme, switch fonts, change alignment, and to an extent, change layouts.
 Think [tumblr](https://en.wikipedia.org/wiki/Tumblr).
 Your profile should feel like your own home page.

+### User engagement

+Visitors and other canvas users should be able to interact with posts on the platform through the usual _like_, _comment_, _repost_ and _subscribe_ methods.
+On top of that I want to make this a hotspot for curators by adding "collections".
+Collections will be similar to playlists or "lists", but the best analog is the Collections feature from the defunct [Google+](https://en.wikipedia.org/wiki/Google%2B).
+The standout difference between canvas collections and lists on other platforms is that users can follow collections like they would users, so that they see posts that are added to these collections on their feed.
+It would be cool to also allow for curators to add artists or labels to collections so it auto-populates a collection's feed with posts from these artists, like a "follow-list".
+Though, I will have to think about a way to let users "exclude" artists from a collection they follow so those artists' posts don't show up in that user's feed, even though they're in a collection that that user follows.

 ## The road to get there